-H & M Body Corp. - 1919-1925 - Racine, Wisconsin
+H & M Body Corp.

 In 1919 a mid-summer strike at C.R.
 Wilson & Co., their largest body supplier, left the Hupp Motor Car Corp. with a backlog of orders.
 Wilson had been supplying Hupp with approximately 1,000 bodies per month, and a sudden loss of that many bodies caused a corresponding drop in Hupmobile production and sales.

 G.W.
 Kerr was appointed manager and a plant was acquired in downtown Racine at the intersection of Center St. and Washington Ave., two blocks east of the body plant of the Racine Mfg Co. at 6th and Marquette Sts.
+Hupp entered into a partnership with the Mitchell Motor Car Co. of Racine, Wisconsin, and the resulting firm was christened H & M Body Corp. in honor of its principal investors, Hupp & Mitchell.

-While Hupp continued to purchase special bodies as needed from outside coach builders, most of their production bodies would be built at H&M Body who would ship them “in the white” to their Detroit plant where a staff of 300-400 would paint, trim and mount them to waiting Hubmobile chassis.
+While Hupp continued to purchase special bodies as needed from outside coach builders, most of their production bodies would be built at H & M Body who would ship them “in the white” to their Detroit plant where a staff of 300-400 would paint, trim and mount them to waiting Hubmobile chassis.
 A few bodies were made for other manufacturers, most notably, the Detroit Electric Co. for which they built production bodies between 1918-1920.

-The arrangement suited Hupp so well that on August 1, 1921, they bought out Mitchell’s interest in the H&M Body Corp. and devoted the entire Racine factory to the production of Hupmobile bodies.
+The arrangement suited Hupp so well that on August 1, 1921, they bought out Mitchell’s interest in the H & M Body Corp. and devoted the entire Racine factory to the production of Hupmobile bodies.
 That November, G.W.
-Kerr, H&M's general manager was appointed general manager of Rolls-Royce Custom Coach Work plant in Springfield, Massachusetts.
+Kerr, H & M's general manager was appointed general manager of Rolls-Royce Custom Coach Work plant in Springfield, Massachusetts.

 A schooner carrying a shipment of lumber from High Island, Michigan destined for the H&M plant capsized during a violent gale near Milwaukee, Wisconsin on October 30, 1921, resulting in the loss of all 11 crewmen.
 As the cargo appeared to be salvageable, H&M contracted with a local tug to have the hull towed to shore.
 Its salvage was covered in the November 7, 1921 issue of the Racine Journal: